COVID-19 Treatment

 Nausea, diarrhea, or vomiting in a subset of patients

 The cornerstone of early COVID-19 treatment for high-risk patients is oral antiviral therapy, which must be initiated within 5 days of symptom onset.
-Nirmatrelvir/ritonavir (Paxlovid) is the preferred agent per NIH and IDSA guidelines; it is a protease inhibitor combination that reduces the risk of hospitalization or death by approximately 89% in unvaccinated high-risk adults when started early.
-During your visit, your board-certified provider reviews your complete medication list — Paxlovid carries significant drug–drug interactions with medications such as statins, certain antiarrhythmics, and immunosuppressants — and adjusts the treatment plan accordingly.
-Molnupiravir (Lagevrio), a nucleoside analogue that impairs viral RNA replication, is an alternative for patients for whom Paxlovid is contraindicated; it carries a modest 30% risk reduction and is not recommended in pregnancy.
+Nirmatrelvir/ritonavir (Paxlovid) is the preferred agent per NIH and IDSA guidelines.
+The original EPIC-HR trial showed an approximately 89% reduction in hospitalization or death in unvaccinated high-risk adults when started early.
+Real-world studies in vaccinated populations have shown a more modest 25–45% reduction in hospitalization, with the greatest benefit seen in older adults and those with multiple risk factors.
+During your visit, your provider reviews your complete medication list — Paxlovid (the ritonavir component) carries significant drug–drug interactions with statins, certain antiarrhythmics, immunosuppressants, and oral contraceptives (efficacy reduced for the duration of the course and approximately 2 weeks after) — and adjusts the treatment plan accordingly.
+Molnupiravir (Lagevrio) is now considered a third-line option per current NIH guidance, after Paxlovid and IV remdesivir, reserved for patients who cannot take Paxlovid due to drug interactions and cannot access remdesivir; it is not recommended in pregnancy.

 Paxlovid rebound — a return of COVID-19 symptoms or a new positive test approximately 2–8 days after completing the 5-day course — occurs in a minority of patients and is typically mild. your provider discusses rebound risk management during your visit and provides guidance on monitoring.
 Patients with Long COVID symptoms (brain fog, persistent fatigue, post-exertional malaise lasting more than 12 weeks) are referred to appropriate specialist care and supported with a structured follow-up plan.